 Your child will be allowed to make up missed work upon returning to school.
 While your child is home ill, we recommend spending the time resting and recuperating in preparation for a return to school.
 For typical 1-2 day absences, there is no urgent need for students to complete work at home.
 They will be given directions and missed work when they return to school.
 For absences that last 3 or more days, or if there are special circumstances, please contact your child's teacher directly via email.
 If you pre-plan to have your child out for more than 5 days, please let the office and teacher know at least 5 days in advance so that we may develop an Independent Learning Contract.

 There are several important websites that you should Bookmark on your devices so that you can stay up-to-date on school events.

-Additionally, families with current email and cell phone information entered on the Parent Portal will receive a weekly School Messenger notification from the principal titled “Week at a Glance."
+Additionally, families with current email and cell phone information entered on the Parent Portal will receive a weekly Parent Square notification from the principal titled “Week at a Glance."
 This on-line communication provides a quick overview of upcoming school-wide events and important notifications.
-The School Messenger system will also be used as needed for instantaneous communication between home and school.
-Please open these emails for important messages from your principal.
+The Parent Square system will also be used as needed for instantaneous communication between home and school.
+Please open these notifications for important messages from the school.

 The Conduit System is a hardcopy home/school communication envelope that each student will bring home on Thursdays.
+Your student's teacher may use them.
 This folder may contain important hard copy information, as well as classwork.
 Please check the envelope on Thursdays and return it to school each Friday.